MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-twilio.md

 ---
 title: Connect a bot to Twilio - Bot Service
-description: Learn how to configure bots to use Twilio to communicate with people.
-See how to connect bots to Twilio through a Twilio adapter or a TwiML application.
+description: Learn how to configure bots to use Twilio to communicate with people with a TwiML application or the Twilio adapter.
 keywords: Twilio, bot channels, SMS, App, phone, configure Twilio, cloud communication, text
 author: JonathanFingold
 ms.author: iawilt